ReShape: a decoder for hypergraph product codes

-For classical LDPC codes, using a belief propagation decoder (BP) works well in practice, though it is a heuristic without any rigorously established performance promises.
-Furthermore, the classical BP decoder cannot be used out of the box on quantum-LDPC codes.
-In fact, whenever a decoding instance has more than one minimum weight solution, it is degenerate, BP does not converge and yields a decoding failure.
+Two of the most widely known quantum codes, the toric and planar surface codes, are hypergraph product codes that use the classical repetition code as their seed classical code.
+The decoding problem for the surface code can be recast as a minimum-weight perfect-matching problem, which is efficiently solved by the blossom algorithm~\cite{dennis02,FowlerRepMeasure} and the union-find algorithm \cite{delfosse2017almost}.
+Another interesting class of hypergraph product codes uses classical expander codes as their seed, with the resulting offspring called quantum expander codes~\cite{leverrier2015quantum}, which are quantum-LDPC codes achieving both constant rate and $\Omega(\sqrt{n})$ distance.
+The classical expander codes can be decoded by a very simple bit-flip algorithm discovered by Spiser and Spielman~\cite{sipser1996expander}.
+This inspired the small-set flip decoder for quantum expander codes, which follows a similar idea but is slightly modified, and has been shown to correct adversarial errors~\cite{leverrier2015quantum}, stochastic errors~\cite{fawzi2018} and also to operate as a single-shot decoder~\cite{leverrier18}.
+However, any binary linear code can be used as a seed to build hypergraph product codes.
+Using classical codes other than repetition and expander codes, for instance the semi-topological codes proposed in \cite{roffe2020decoding}, yield a broad range of hypergraph product codes for which there is no general propose decoder that is proven to work across the whole code family.
+For classical LDPC codes, using a belief propagation decoder (BP) works well in practice but it cannot be used out of the box on quantum-LDPC codes.
+In fact whenever a decoding instance has more than one minimum weight solution, it is degenerate, BP does not converge and yields a decoding failure.
 Degeneracy is the quintessential feature of quantum codes and therefore some workarounds are needed to use BP on quantum-LDPC codes \cite{poulin08, babar}.
-The literature offers many examples of BP inspired decoders for quantum-LDPC codes which show an error correcting threshold~\cite{ liu2019neural,rigby,panteleev2019degenerate, yoder20,grospellier2020combining, roffe2020decoding}, however, as for the classical BP, none of them come with a correctness proof.
+The literature offers many examples of BP inspired decoders for quantum-LDPC codes which show an error correcting threshold~\cite{ liu2019neural,rigby,panteleev2019degenerate, yoder20,grospellier2020combining, roffe2020decoding}, however none of them come with a correctness proof.
 Recently, a union-find like decoder has been proposed to decode quantum-LDPC codes \cite{delfosse2021union_ldpc}.
 The authors in \cite{delfosse2021union_ldpc} prove that their union-find decoder corrects for all errors of weight up to a polynomial in the distance for three classes of quantum-LDPC codes: codes with linear confinement (see \cite{bombin2015single,quintavalle2020single}), $D$-dimensional hyperbolic codes and $D$-dimensional toric codes for $D\ge 3$.
 The decoder in \cite{delfosse2021union_ldpc} is therefore provably correct for adversarial noise, nonetheless a comprehensive investigation of its performance under stochastic noise is still missing.